-The mineralisation encountered at Hermitage is hosted in multiple, east-west striking, structurally controlled, ironstone (hematite-magnetite) bodies that are steeply north plunging and remain open in all directions (Figures 2 & 3).
-The cross sectional (surface expression) of these tabular to pipelike ironstones are on scale with some of the major historical deposits in the TCMF, the largest deposit being Warrego (1.5Moz gold and 173,000t copper) that had cross sectional dimensions of only 200m by 50m, but with significant down plunge continuity of over 600m.
+The mineralisation encountered at Hermitage is hosted in multiple, east-west striking, structurally controlled, ironstone (hematite-magnetite-jasper-quartz) bodies that are steeply north dipping and remain open in all directions (Figure 2).
+The size (surface expression) of these tabular to pipelike ironstones are on scale with some of the major historical deposits in the TCMF including the Warrego deposit (1.33Moz gold and 91,500t copper).